-Dr. Elizabeth (Liz) Necka received her PhD in Psychology from the University of Chicago, and completed her postdoctoral fellowship at the National Center for Complementary and Integrative Health.
-Her research focused on the role of social and interpersonal factors on health and cognition and on psychophysiological regulation of social behavior.
-Prior to joining the Division of Behavioral and Social Research (BSR) at the National Institutes on Aging (NIA), Dr. Necka was a AAAS Science and Technology Policy Fellow and served as a program officer in the Division of Translational Research at the National Institute of Mental Health (NIMH), where she managed a portfolio of grants on the behavioral science of mental disorders and aging.
-Dr. Necka has served as a representative to the Office of Behavioral and Social Sciences Research (OBSSR) and the Basic Behavioral and Social Science Opportunity Network (OppNet) and coordinator of the NIH Intramural Affective Neuroscience Seminar.
-At NIA, Dr. Necka directs a portfolio of basic and translational research focused on interpersonal relationships in healthy aging and well-being, with particular emphasis on dyadic interactions and informal caregiving.
-Her portfolio also includes research on aging-related processes in pain, social disconnection, and social cognition.
+Dr. Elizabeth (Liz) Necka is a program director in the Individual and Behavioral Processes Branch of the Division of Behavioral and Social Research at the National Institute on Aging (NIA).
+At NIA, Dr. Necka directs a portfolio of basic and translational research focused on interpersonal processes in aging and how they relate to health and well-being, with particular emphasis on dyadic interactions and informal/family caregiving.
+Her portfolio also includes research on social disconnection, social cognition, and pain as they relate to aging and Alzheimer’s Disease and Related Dementias.
+Prior to joining NIA, Dr. Necka was a AAAS Science and Technology Policy Fellow and served as a program officer in the Division of Translational Research at the National Institute of Mental Health, where she managed a portfolio of grants on the behavioral science of mental disorders and aging.
+Dr. Necka has served as a representative to the Office of Behavioral and Social Sciences Research and the Basic Behavioral and Social Science Opportunity Network (OppNet) and coordinator of the NIH Intramural Affective Neuroscience Seminar.
+She received her PhD in Psychology from the University of Chicago and completed her postdoctoral fellowship at the National Center for Complementary and Integrative Health.
+Her research focused on the role of social and interpersonal factors on health and cognition and psychophysiological regulation of social behavior.